Programme

 Absract

 J.M.
-Floryan is a Professor at Western University, London, Ontario, Canada.
+Floryan is a Professor at the Western University, London, Ontario, Canada.
 He received his Ph.D. in 1980 from Virginia Tech and did postdoctoral work in 1981 at Northwestern University.
 He was a visiting professor at the City University of Hong Kong, Stuttgart University, Darmstadt Technical University, National University of Singapore, and Beijing Institute of Technology.
 He was a visiting researcher at DLR Gottingen, National Aerospace Laboratory Tokyo, CERT-ONERA in Toulouse, and Los Alamos National Laboratory.
 Dr. Floryan’s primary professional interests are developing flow management strategies relying on passive and active actuation patterns (roughness, suction, heating, and vibration).
 He served as President of the Canadian Society for Mechanical Engineering (CSME) and the Canadian Congress of Applied Mechanics (CANCAM).
 Dr. Floryan is a Fellow of the American Physical Society (APS), the American Society of Mechanical Engineers (ASME), the CSME, the Canadian Aerospace and Space Institute (CASI), the Engineering Institute of Canada (EIC), and the Japanese Society for the Promotion of Science (JSPS), as well as being a NATO Research Fellow (France) and a Science and Technology Agency Fellow (Japan).
 An AIAA Associate Fellow, he was the winner of the Robert W. Angus Medal (CSME), the Canadian Pacific Railway Engineering Medal (EIC), the McCurdy Award (CASI), the Humboldt Research Prize, Erskine Fellow (New Zealand), and Lady Davis Fellow (Technion).
 He is the Canadian representative to IUTAM.

 Genta Kawahara, Prof.